cakephp/docs/en/installation.rst

 Lighttpd
 --------
-Lighttpd does not make use of .htaccess files like Apache, so it is necessary to add a url.rewrite-once configuration in **conf/lighttpd.conf**.
-This is a complete example of adding a cake php application to lighttpd configuration:
+Lighttpd does not make use of **.htaccess** files like Apache, so it is necessary to add a url.rewrite-once configuration in **conf/lighttpd.conf**.
+This is a complete example of adding a CakePHP application to lighttpd configuration:

 .. code-block:: php